AnyFetch/anyfetch-provider.js/README.md

 Params:
 * `req`: the current request
-* `res`: response to send.
-Use this to redirect the user to some OAuth confirmation page
 * `next`: call this after filling `res`.
-First parameter is the error (if you want to abort), second parameter is the datas to store.
+First parameter is the error (if you want to abort), second parameter is the datas to store, third parameter the page where the user should be redirected

 Example:
 ```javascript